Remnants

 Eagle-Eye and Don Cherry during SVT filming, Tågarp, 1971. © Estate of Moki Cherry / Cherry Archives.

 It is 1969.
 American jazz trumpeter Don Cherry meets South African bassist Johnny Dyani in Sweden.
-Two years later, Cherry, Dyani, and Okay Temiz take the stage in Paris for a liveperformance that results in the album Blue Lake.
+Two years later, Cherry, Dyani and the Turkish percussionist and drummer Okay Temiz take the stage in Paris for a live performance that becomes the album Blue Lake.
 Charged with the spirit of improvisation, Blue Lake plays like a raw meditation—urgent, unfiltered, alive.

 Curated by Tawanda Appiah.